 The selfless service of this work is the very principle of Step Twelve.

-We received our recovery from the God of our understanding, so we now make ourselves available as His tool to share recovery with those who seek it.
-Most of us learn in time that we can only carry our message to someone who is asking for help.
-Sometimes the only message necessary to make the suffering addict reach out is the power of example.
+We received our recovery from the God of our understanding.
+We now make ourselves available as His tool to share recovery with those who seek it.
+Most of us learn that we can only carry our message to someone who is asking for help.
+Sometimes, the only message necessary to make the suffering addict reach out is the power of example.
 An addict may be suffering but unwilling to ask for help.
-We can make ourselves available to these people, so that when they ask, someone will be there.
+We can make ourselves available to these people, so when they ask, someone will be there.

-Learning the art of helping others when it is appropriate is a benefit of the N.A.
-Program.
-Remarkably, the Twelve Steps guide us from humiliation and despair to a state wherein we may act as instruments of our Higher Power.
+Learning to help others is a benefit of the Narcotics Anonymous Program.
+Remarkably, working the Twelve Steps guides us from humiliation and despair to acting as instruments of our Higher Power.
 We are given the ability to help a fellow addict when no one else can.
 We see it happening among us every day.
 This miraculous turnabout is evidence of spiritual awakening.
 We share from our own personal experience what it has been like for us.
 The temptation to give advice is great, but when we do so we lose the respect of newcomers.
 This clouds our message.
 A simple, honest message of recovery from addiction rings true.